idkk4501/rps/README.md

   # How to use
   1  make sure you have python installed

-  2 download this reops zip file
+  2 download this repos zip file

   3 extract the zip file